 If carpooling is the only option, it is imperative to take all safety precautions when girls are travelling in motor vehicles.
 Coronavirus transmission risk is high when people are in close proximity within six feet.
 The risk increases when people are in an enclosed area or indoors for longer than 10-15 minutes.
 When transporting girls, always space out the girls to avoid crowding, have girls wear a mask covering the nose and mouth, and keep the windows partially open to provide ventilation.
 Make sure parents are aware ahead of time if girls will be in a car together.
 Always, for every in-person event, meeting, or transportation arrangement, conduct the pre-screening process to reduce the risk of coronavirus exposure at Girl Scout gatherings.

-- Girls and adults should wear masks when inside of a motor vehicle
+- Unvaccinated persons should wear masks when inside of a motor vehicle

 - Keep car windows opened, at least partially, to circulate fresh air

 - Do they live with an immune compromised person that they can put at risk?
 If so, perhaps make other accommodations for her with her parents.

 - Pre-screen all passengers since enclosed travel creates more risk.

 - Have the families been isolating, and free from illness?

 Meeting options should be flexible based on the fluid nature of COVID-19 risk.
 Troops that are able to run online meetings as needed (or wanted) should do so.
 GSUSA recommends maintaining a virtual to in-person ratio of at least 20/80, which means to maintain virtual troop meetings at least 20% of the time to keep tech skills and virtual meeting habits fresh.
 Use the Safety Activity Checkpoints for Virtual Meetings, to guide your meeting plans: Virtual Troop Meetings.